nsat/space-services-user-guide/tutorials/rf_collect/Readme.md

 ## In-Orbit Script

-A script has been created that will run on the `SDR` Linux payload called `rf_collect_demo`.
+A script has been created to run on the `SDR` Linux payload called `rf_collect_demo`.
 The default options of `rfcollect` make a 10 second 1MHz wide sample of the 2.0225 GHz S-BAND spectrum with a sample rate of 1MHz.
 This produces a 4MB IQ file (16bit in-phase + 16bit quadrature (4 bytes per sample) @ 1MHz).

 Mark it executable and test it.
 An error message is expected because `rfcollect` is likely not available.